-Due: Ideally by the end of class, but not later than 11:59pm Sunday Feb 2.
+Due: Ideally by the end of class, but not later than one day after your section talks about controllers and mocks.

 The purpose of this exercise is to give you practice with implementing the Controller component of the Model-View-Controller design pattern, by means of a textual, console-based controller.